robzr/Rubot/README.md

 - Bot conditions are based on Strings, Regexps or Procs
 - Bot actions are based on Strings or Procs

-InstantSlackBot can be run in as little as one line (well, one Ruby line).
+InstantSlackBot can be run in as little as one line (well, one Ruby line):

 ```ruby
 InstantSlackBot::Master.new(